English | Français

 The mind-emptiness approach to meditation known in Western cultures as the Spiritual Emptiness, Creative Void, Hesychasm, Universal Soul or the Clear Light is all about quieting the mind and focusing on feelings, perception, and intuition, while modern mindfulness meditation is all about intellect and focused thinking.
 The mental silence-orientated approaches to meditation have been systematically associated with specific health benefits beyond those seen in non-mental silence approaches.
 For, mindfulness has lost its Buddhist roots and this practice may not be helpful , or even hurt you.

-Although the time-effectiveness of self-help programs for serious health problems is questionable, these techniques are definitely very effective tools for relaxation and health maintenance.
-Although Ericksonian hypnotherapy can be used as a self-help tool, it is not advisable to use traditional or somatic hypnotherapy as self-help tools.
+Although the time-effectiveness of self-healing programs for serious health problems requiring prompt action is questionable, these techniques are certainly very effective tools for relaxation and maintenance of health.
+Even though Ericksonian hypnotherapy can be used as a self-hypnosis tool, it is not advisable to use somatic hypnotherapy as self-help tools.
+By doing so, you run the risk of eroding or even reversing the good results of the sessions with your hypnotherapist.

 For the irreducible enthusiasts of the practice of self-hypnosis, I must mention that the induction of hypnosis itself does not bring any health benefits aside from relaxation.
 It is the suggestion contained in a hypnotic framework that leads to health improvements.
 These suggestions represent the hallmark of each type of hypnotherapy.